boss-defender/RoutineVoiceAlarm/README.md

 ## 🌟 What Makes It Special?
 (The Hybrid Secret)
 Most modern routine apps fail because Android aggressively forces background apps to go to sleep. **RoutineVoice** completely bypasses this block by using a genius workaround: it acts like a **Music Player Foreground Service** (think Spotify) combined with an **OS Kernel Alarm Manager**.

-When it's time for a task, the app gains total clearance to wake your screen up, bypass the lock screen, and scream your tasks at maximum volume!
+When it's time for a task, the app gains total clearance to wake your screen up, bypass the lock screen, and

+**Scream your tasks at maximum volume!**

 ---